 -Atma Alya KAur, - ROSS-KYTT

 The Power of Sat Kriya

-Sat Kriya also knows as the 'Everything Kriya' is one of the most powerful workouts in Kundalini Yoga because it raises the Kundalini energy.
+Sat Kriya also known as the 'Everything Kriya' is one of the most powerful workouts in Kundalini Yoga because it raises the Kundalini energy.
 Although it's often practiced in a set it is also a Kriya on its own and can be practiced that way.
 It is a very quick and effective way to raise the Kundalini energy which is the basis of Kundalini yoga.
 Imagine the strong man at the Carnival dropping his mallet on the pedal so the pellet flies up to hit the ball.
 Well, when we chant Sat and pump our naval we are the strong man raising our Kundalini energy so it moves straight up the spine working way through our entire being.
 You can actually feel the power of the energy rising with each chant.
 Whenever I practice Sat Kriya I feel myself awaken, ignite and fire up.

 Chand Atma Kaur and Khalsa Kaur

 If I could teach only one yoga exercise-one that had to last you for the rest of your life it would have to be Sat Kriya.
 Why?
 Because this one exercise contains just about all the benefits of Kundalini Yoga within itself.
 Sat Kriya is designed to do the one thing from which all well-being springs: raise the kundalini energy.